PowerShell/JEA/JEA Guide.md

 # Just Enough Administration (JEA) Infrastructure: An Introduction
-## By John Slack
+By John Slack (port to Markdown by Steve Lee)
-## Version 0.4
+Version 0.4

 ## Table of Contents
-## After reading this document, you should be able to author, deploy, use, maintain, and audit a Just Enough Administration (JEA) deployment on Windows Server 2016 PP1.
+After reading this document, you should be able to author, deploy, use, maintain, and audit a Just Enough Administration (JEA) deployment on Windows Server 2016 PP1.
 Here are the topics we will cover:
-1.	**Introduction**: Briefly review why you should care about JEA.
+1. [Introduction](## Introduction): Briefly review why you should care about JEA.
-2.	**Prerequisites**: Set up your environment
+2. [Prerequisites](## Prerequisites): Set up your environment
-3.	**Using JEA**: Start by understanding the operator experience of using JEA.
+3. [Using JEA](## Using JEA): Start by understanding the operator experience of using JEA.
-4.	**Remake the Demo**: Create a JEA Session Configuration from scratch.
+4. [Remake the Demo](## Remake the Demo Endpoint): Create a JEA Session Configuration from scratch.
-5.	**Role Capabilities**: Learn about how to customize JEA capabilities with Role Capability Files.
+5. [Role Capabilities](## Role Capabilities): Learn about how to customize JEA capabilities with Role Capability Files.
-6.	**End to End - Active Directory**: Make a whole new endpoint for managing Active Directory
+6. [End to End - Active Directory](## End to End - Active Directory): Make a whole new endpoint for managing Active Directory
-7.	**Multi-machine**: Discover how deployment and authoring changes with scale
+7. [Multi-machine Deployment and Maintenance](## Multi-machine Deployment and Maintenance): Discover how deployment and authoring changes with scale
-8.	**Reporting on JEA**: Discover how to audit and report on all JEA actions and infrastructure.
+8. [Reporting on JEA](## Reporting on JEA): Discover how to audit and report on all JEA actions and infrastructure.
-9.	**Appendix**: Important skills and discussion points
+9. [Appendix](## Appendix): Important skills and discussion points

 ## Introduction